hydro-informatics/hydro-informatics.github.io/pages/numerics/tm3d-sah.md

 Ultimately, the *Geometry* block in the *Object Browser* should look as follows.

-{% include image.html file="white.png" alt="telemac salome geometry" %}
+{% include image.html file="salome/geo-created-groups-ob.png" max-width="390" alt="telemac salome geometry group object browser" %}

 ## Generate a Mesh